aaronchantrill/jasper-client/PocketSphinx_setup.md

 # PocketSphinx setup

-## These instructions are for installing pocketsphinx on Debian 9 (Stretch).
+These instructions are for installing pocketsphinx on Debian 9 (Stretch).
 I will also test on Raspbian Stretch and update this message when finished.
+These instructions should translate to other distros pretty easily, just changing "apt install" for your package manager.

 `sudo apt install alsa-utils`